gracco/sysadmin-interview-questions/README.md

     - socket file

 * What is the difference between a process and a thread?
 And parent and child processes after a fork system call?
   - A fork it's identical process as the parent but with new PID, it has a own memory share, and runs independently from the parent.
-A thread it's a light weight process and usually it's just a CPU state  with the process  containing  the remains.
-Threads require less overhead then forking or spawning a new process, because doesn't have  a new system virtual memory space and environment.
+A thread it's a lightweight process and usually it's just a CPU state with the process containing the remainings.
+A threads require less overhead then forking or spawning a new process, because doesn't have a new system virtual memory space and environment.
   - Both child and parent process have different PIDs, neither process access the variables of each other, the child process ctime, uptime, stime, cutime and cstime subrotines are set to 0.

 * What is the difference between exec and fork?